-When we speak of Celtic mythology, we are not referring to a single religion or a homogeneous mythological system.
+When we speak of celtic mythology, we are not referring to a single religion or a homogeneous mythological system.
 Rather, we are talking about a vast mosaic of cultural traditions.

 Under the term "Celtic", we group together various Indo-European peoples who, over centuries, spread across large parts of Europe.
 The Celts did not form a centralized empire, nor did they leave behind a systematic religious corpus comparable to Greek, Roman, or Norse traditions.
 Their world was plural, diverse, and deeply regional.